2013 Durham County Council election: Summary

 The Statement of Persons Nominated was published on 8 April 2013.
 In total 362 candidates stood in the election.
 The Labour Party had the most candidates, with 125 standing out of a possible 126 and only one candidate standing in the two member Weardale electoral division.
-The Conservative Party stood 59 candidates, the Liberal Democrats 40, the United Kingdom Independence Party 31 and the Green Party 15 candidates.
+The Conservative Party stood 59 candidates, the Liberal Democrats 40, the UK Independence Party 31 and the Green Party 15 candidates.
 A number of local independent groups stood, including 16 Derwentside Independents and 11 Wear Valley Independents.
 Nine candidates stood for the Free Association for Independent Representation (FAIR) around Peterlee and Ferryhill, and four for the Spennymoor Independents in Spennymoor and Tudhoe.
 There were 50 other independent candidates, including two candidates with no description.
 The British National Party stood two candidates, having fielded 30 in the previous election.

 The Labour Party gained 27 seats, increasing their majority on the council to 62.
 The Liberal Democrats lost 18 seats compared to the 2008 results, with their representation on the new council limited to the city of Durham and the division of Consett North.
 The Conservative Party lost six seats, winning only in the two Barnard Castle divisions.

 Turnout across the county was 27.8%, having fallen from 36.4% in the 2008 elections.